rs-navid/hello-theme-child/README.md

 # hello-theme-child
-hello theme child with persian and english fonts.
+Hello theme child with persian and english fonts for elementor hello theme.